jazzband/django-debug-toolbar/docs/installation.rst

 .. warning::

     The automatic setup imports your project's URLconf in order to add the Debug Toolbar's URLs.
-This may trigger circular imports when the URLconf imports views that import models.
-If you're hitting an :exc:`ImportError`, follow the explicit setup instructions.
+This may trigger circular imports, for instance when the URLconf imports views that import models.
+If the development server crashes with a long stack trace after hitting an :exc:`ImportError` or an :exc:`~django.core.exceptions.ImproperlyConfigured` exception, follow the
+    explicit setup instructions.

 Explicit setup
 --------------